open-mmlab/mmengine/docs/zh_cn/tutorials/evaluation.md

     def process(self, data_batch: Sequence[dict], data_samples: Sequence[dict]):
         """Process one batch of data and predictions.
-The processed Results should be stored in `self.results`, which will be used to computed the metrics when all batches have been processed.
+The processed Results should be stored in `self.results`, which will be used to compute the metrics when all batches have been processed.

         Args:
             data_batch (Sequence[Tuple[Any, dict]]): A batch of data